splunk-soar-connectors/awsdynamodb/README.md

 **Global Secondary Index**

-To create a global secondary index(GSI), partition key becomes necessary.
+To create a global secondary index(GSI), Partition key becomes necessary.
 Sort key is optional. the parameters for Global Secondary Indexes remain the same as Local Secondary Index, just Partition key name and Partition key name datatype are added and they become required parameters.
 Whereas Sort key name and Sort key datatype become optional.
-The provisional read and write capacity units are the same as the original table.(Can only create 20 GSI at max)
+The provisional read and write capacity units are the same as the original table.
+(Can only create 20 GSI at max)

 - Key name: **partition_key_name**